HVision-NKU/StoryDiffusion/README.md

 python gradio_app_sdxl_specific_id.py
 ```

-We provide a low GPU Memory cost version, it was test on a machine with 24GB GPU-memory(Tesla A10) and 30GB RAM.
+We provide a low GPU Memory cost version, it was test on a machine with 24GB GPU-memory(Tesla A10) and 30GB RAM, and expcted work well with >20 G GPU-memory.

 ```python
 python gradio_app_sdxl_specific_id_low_vram.py